-It’s a scientific fact that butter does not require refrigeration and approximately 70 million Americans keep their butter on the counter all the time.
-These folks know that butter at room temperature is not only easier to spread, it tastes better too.
-Yet surprisingly, half of America has no idea that you can keep your butter sitting out all the time.
+It's a Scientific Fact: Butter does not require refrigeration and approximately 70 million Americans keep their butter on the counter all the time.
+Butter at room temperature is not only easier to spread, it tastes better too.
+Yet surprisingly, half of America has no idea that you can keep you butter sitting out all the time.

 For a great article about not refrigerating your butter click here.

 Why would people keep their butter out?

 Having soft butter always at the ready is a real game changer in the kitchen.
 No more ripping toast with a cold, hard stick of butter.
 If you like butter in your baked potatoes, it’s soft & ready to go.
 Love to bake?
 No more extra step needed to soften the butter.
 Or when buttering steamed vegetables, it melts instantly.
 But the best part is that butter simply tastes better when it's at room temperature.